BYOD

 Digital Learning Vision as a BYOD School

 Students and staff are independent digital learners and thinkers.
 They strive to do their personal best by making the appropriate learning choices and selecting the relevant tools and digital content to enhance authentic learning through the use of teaching and learning inquiry.
 For our vision statements and goals to be sustained we as teachers, plan for authentic learning experiences that use technologies that promote problem-solving, communication, collaboration, and higher-order thinking.
-Students can personalise, interact with, present, share and create their content, and reflect on their learning and the learning of others.
+Students can personalise, interact with, present, share and create content, and reflect on their learning and the learning of others.

 Students can bring a device to school to assist in their learning.
 Students are fully responsible for the care of their device while at school.
 The devices are to be used for learning and students are expected to act as good digital citizens and abide by the Student and User Agreements.